 3 things to do when you’re 16 weeks pregnant

 Read up on common pregnant complaints and conditions

 Unfortunately pregnancy can be a real pain (literally!).
 Check out our article on common pregnancy complaints for info on everything from anaemia to varicose veins plus tips on how to deal with them.

 Check in with your Due In Group

 How is everyone else going now they’re all about 16 weeks pregnant?
 Why not ask your due date group if they’re feeling baby kick yet?

 Have a pregnancy massage

 Neck and back pain are a common pregnancy complaint and a massage might help relieve some of the pain and tension.
 Make sure your massage therapist is specially trained in pregnancy massage.
-Search our directory to find a local pregnancy massage therapist.

 This content is meant as a guide only.
 If you find anything worrying or unsettling, or experience any bleeding or spotting, contact your local GP, obstetrician or an emergency healthcare provider immediately.